ChristopherWerby/code-modules/README.md

 *	Update `package.json`
 *	Change javascript to a bundle using Parcel.
 *	Test js modules with Parcel.
-*	Update theme html files to use new styles and js when moved to public.
+*	Update theme HTML files to use new styles and js when moved to public.
 *	Add .htaccess with Pipsqueak Shortcuts system.
 	*	This didn't work with Parcel and was removed in v0.4.8
 *	Remove git push to production or dev.